Mollswirth History, Family Crest & Coats of Arms

 Early Origins of the Mollswirth family

 Some of the family were found at Tetcott in Devon since early times.
 "Tetcott House, the beautiful seat of Sir William Molesworth, Bart., was destroyed by fire in May, 1841."

 Early History of the Mollswirth family

 This web page shows only a small excerpt of our Mollswirth research.
-Another 221 words (16 lines of text) covering the years 1124, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Mollswirth History in all our PDF Extended History products and printed products wherever possible.
+Another 257 words (18 lines of text) covering the years 1124, 1689, 1730, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Mollswirth History in all our PDF Extended History products and printed products wherever possible.

 Mollswirth Spelling Variations